Trusting and Honoring Your FeelingsBy Dr. Margaret Paul

-Do you allow others to make you feel wrong about what you feel?
-Do you often judge yourself for your feelings rather than trusting them and taking action for yourself based on them?
+Do you judge yourself for your feelings, and allow others to judge them, instead of trusting them and taking loving action for yourself based on them?

-Feelings are information.
-Our feelings such as anger, anxiety, depression, and hurt are letting us know that we are telling ourselves something that is not true, treating ourselves in unloving ways, or trying to control something over which we have no control.
+Our feelings such as anxiety, depression, anger, and hurt are letting us know that we are telling ourselves something that is not true, treating ourselves in unloving ways, or trying to control something over which we have no control.
 Our uncomfortable or lonely feelings around another person may be telling us that the other person is being judgmental, needy, angry, blaming or inauthentic.

 For example, Sally consulted with me because she often found herself repulsed by her husband's sexual advances.
 She was confused because she loved Tim very much, and there were times when she was sexually attracted to him.
 But most of the time she was turned off to him.